radi0sus/orca_orb/README.md

 orbitals will be created.

 The heat map `ao-cntrb-Element/Atom-a.png` shows the contribution (in %) of the atomic orbitals (s, p, d, f) of a specific atom in a range of orbitals.
-The heat map will be created if the `-c` parameter is invoked with a specific atom number or atom numbers, e.g. `-c0` or `-c0,1,2`.
+The heat map will be created if the `-a` parameter is invoked with a specific atom number or atom numbers, e.g. `-a0` or `-a0,1,2`.
 All contribution below the threshold or zero contributions are '0' or have a black color.
 A heat map for a selected atom might not be created if the contribution of the atom (or the respective AOs) is below a given threshold in the selected orbital range.